thomasweng15/cloth-segmentation/README.md

 * `network-training` contains code for training the segmentation network.
 * `clothgrasp` contains ROS code for executing grasps with the trained network.

-See the README in each direction for installation and execution instructions.
+See the README in each directory for installation and execution instructions.